Now you can Sign In using

 In most cases of cataract, postponing cataract surgery would not harm the eye, so have time to consider different options.
 If the vision is acceptably good, then may not need cataract surgery for many years.
 Take decision based on these questions in mind:

-- Does vision affects the level of independence?
+- Does vision affects the level of independence.

 What happens during cataract surgery?

-Prior to cataract surgery
+Prior to the cataract surgery

 Cataract surgery takes an hour or less to perform.
 Eye drops placed in the eye to dilate the pupil.
-Local anesthetic is used to numb the area, and may give a sedative to help the patient relax.
+Local anesthetic is useful to numb the area, and may give a sedative to help the patient relax.
 If given a sedative, may make the patient remain awake, but groggy, during surgery.

-During cataract surgery
+During the cataract surgery

 Surgical methods used to remove cataracts include: